saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 ```

 ##### Nginx Ingress Controller
 Load balancers are nice but creating a separate load balancer for each ingress is for sure not a nice design.
-Also, we might want to route our traffic according some hostnames or path in the URL.
+Also, we might want to route our traffic according some hostnames or pathin the URL.
 For that we are using a Nginx controller.
-We are creating is with helm for our convenience and save some yaml files.
-At that point you probably don't have helm installed, so let's do that first:
+We are creating this with helm for our convenience and save us time creating some yaml files.
+At that point you probably don't have helm installed, so let's do that first (in the future you might want to use a more recent helm version):
 ```
 wget https://get.helm.sh/helm-v3.3.0-rc.1-linux-arm64.tar.gz
 tar xvzf helm-v3.3.0-rc.1-linux-arm64.tar.gz